TomSssM/MyCodewars/snippets/git-cheatsheet.md

 The stuff above tells git: _if we are inside the `~/work/` directory, instead of the `~/.gitconfig` use the file located at `~/work/.gitconfig` for global git configurations_

-## TODO

-- validate that GitHub indeed asks you to sign in all the time
-- do what is written in the explanation